 "Welcome to America" wreath

-This wreath may look pretty complex, but with a few supplies and some hot glue, you’ll delight every person who comes knocking during the month of July!
+This wreath may look pretty complex, but with a few supplies and some hot glue, you'll delight every person who comes knocking during the month of July!
 For this featured wreath, the user used scrapbook paper.
 However, we think it would be even easier to attain this crinkled and custom look by flattening out cupcake liners!
-Your local party store should have an array of prints and red, white and blue solid colors, but if they don’t then why not try shopping online for exactly what you’re looking for?
-If you’re up for the challenge, use these directions to find out how to make the pinwheels from scratch.
-To affix the pinwheels to a wreath and get them ready to hang on your front door, follow these.
+Your local party store should have an array of prints and red, white and blue solid colors, but if they don't then why not try shopping online for exactly what you're looking for?
+If you're up for the challenge, use these directions to find out how to make the pinwheels from scratch.
+To affix the pinwheels to a wreath and get them ready to hang on your front door, check out designs on kojo-designs.com.

 Let freedom "ring" pops